HAVING A CT SCAN

 After being scanned you will be asked to remain on the scanning table while the images are checked with the Radiologist (Radiology Doctor).

 When the examination is completed you will return to reception and wait approximately 10 minutes while your images are compiled.
 The Radiologist will need to spend some time studying your scan before he reports it.
-The report will then be faxed to your doctor.
+The report will then be sent to your doctor.

 If you have any questions at any stage during your visit, don’t hesitate to ask us.